 What is Noonan syndrome?

-Who is likely to have Noonan syndrome?
+Who gets Noonan syndrome?

-Noonan syndrome occurs in 1 of every 1,000-2,500 people.
+Noonan syndrome is a relatively common genetic disorder.
+It occurs in up to 1 out of every 1,000 to 2,500 people.

 What causes Noonan syndrome?

 Noonan syndrome occurs most often due to changes (mutations) in certain genes that help your body’s tissues grow and develop.
 These mutated genes produce proteins that are active longer than they should be.
 They interfere with proper cell growth and division.

 - Inherited: One parent passes the condition to a child.